The accessible washroom on the 1st floor at Terryberry Branch is not working. We aim to get it fixed quickly.

 - In each category: First prize: $200; Two runners-up: $100 each

-- Each winner and runner-up will have their story published on hpl.ca and will be invited to read an excerpt from their work at the Hamilton Reads closing ceremony in November 2025 (date TBD).
+- Each winner and runner-up will have their story published on hpl.ca and will be invited to read an excerpt from their work at the Hamilton Reads closing ceremony on November 26th, 2026.

 Judging

-Short stories will be judged by a panel of judges from Hamilton Public Library, McMaster University and Mohawk College, as well as local author, David Neil Lee.
+Short stories will be judged by a panel of judges from Hamilton Public Library, McMaster University and Mohawk College, as well as a local author.